betseyw15/events.en/help/experience-manager-gems/overview.md

 <img alt="Digital Experiences" src="./assets/ADX_Gems.png"/>

-## Upcoming AEM GEMs webinar - Integrating AEM Assets with Edge Delivery Services
+## Upcoming AEM GEMs webinar - What's new in Rapid Development Environments for AEM?

-This webinar will be conducted on Wednesday, August 21st - 5pm CEST / 8am PDT / 8.30pm IST.
-Note that only registration is required for this webinar - please register [here](https://adobe.ly/3LTT3hg).
+This webinar will be conducted on Wednesday, September 4th - 5pm CEST / 8am PDT / 8.30pm IST.
+Note, that only registration is required for this webinar.
+If interested to join, please register [here](https://adobe.ly/3LTT3hg).

 <!--  Remove the comment marks, and put the upcoming event in the below table